 Natural Resources & Environmental Science Masters of Science Degree

-The Natural Resources and Environmental Science (NRES) M.S. degree offers graduate study of the ecology, management, and restoration of rangeland, forest, and wildlife ecosystems.
+The Natural Resources and Environmental Science Master of Science Degree offers graduate study of the ecology, management and restoration of rangeland, forest and wildlife ecosystems.
 Areas of specialization include (but are not limited to):

 - Biogeochemistry and soil processes